PMPeople PMIS: Product Presentation

 PMPeople PMIS is the core tool for Interim Project Managers.
 It supports collaboration among the 10 active roles in professional project management.
 Performing organizations generally have in place the following roles focused on project demand management and project supply management:

 Project demand management roles focus on proposing projects and monitoring projects performance.
 All proposed possible projects need to be compared and prioritized: it is pointless to execute all of them, since there should not be enough resources.
 Demand managers are not too keen to the word “project”, though.
-They rather prefer words like idea, initiative, request, investment, proposal, commercial bid, etc. Project managers usually say “the project is initiating” when the project is not authorized yet, and when the project is approved, project managers sometime differentiate between planning and execution phases.
+They rather prefer words like idea, initiative, request, investment, proposal, commercial bid, etc. Another source of confussion: project managers usually say “the project is initiating” even when the project is not authorized yet, and when the project is approved, project managers sometime differentiate between planning and execution phases.
 It is not effective using the same terminology for everyone.